dotnet/EntityFramework.Docs/entity-framework/core/providers/provider-log.md

 # Provider-impacting changes

+> [!IMPORTANT]
+> This page is no longer being updated.
+Changes that provider authors need to be aware of are marked with [`providers-beware`](https://github.com/dotnet/efcore/labels/providers-beware).

 This page contains links to pull requests made on the EF Core repo that may require authors of other database providers to react.
 The intention is to provide a starting point for authors of existing third-party database providers when updating their provider to a new version.

 We are starting this log with changes from 2.1 to 2.2.
 Prior to 2.1 we used the [`providers-beware`](https://github.com/dotnet/efcore/labels/providers-beware) and [`providers-fyi`](https://github.com/dotnet/efcore/labels/providers-fyi) labels on our issues and pull requests.